DinoChiesa/Apigee-CustomPolicy-AesCrypto/Readme.md

 Specifying the passphrase means that a key and IV will be derived using PBKDF2.
 There is no pbkdf2-iterations property, so the policy will use its default value of 128001 iterations.
 There is no salt specified, so the policy uses its default of "Apigee-IloveAPIs".
 There's no key-strength property,  so the default of 128 bits applies.
 There is no mode specified, so CBC is used.
 The result is decoded via UTF-8 to produce a plain string.
 (This only works if the original clear text was a plain string).

+## Notes on Usage

+You can encrypt with a passphrase, but that means deriving a key from the passphrase with PBKDF2.
+Deriving a new key every time you use the policy will mean that performance will be sub-optimal at high load.
+It will perform better at load if you specify the key explicitly, and do not ask the policy to perform the calculations to derive the key.
+You can specify the key directly as a hex-encoded string.

+One option to get the key is to call the policy once with a passphrase to encrypt, and thereby implicitly build the key and IV.
+The policy flow can then retrieve the derived key from context variables, and store the key in the Apigee Edge Vault for future use.
+Upon subsequent calls, the policy flow would retrieve the key & IV and call the policy with those retrieved values.
+This is only a suggestion.